micro/network/README.md

 The current state of internet protocols have not evolved in decades.
 We've since relied heavily on HTTP for service based communication where it was initially intended simply for web pages.
-While frameworks and technologies have emerged to improve the API based consumption of infrastructure services we have yet to define anything for end user consumption.
+While frameworks and technologies have emerged to improve API based consumption of infrastructure services we have yet to define anything for end user consumption.

 ## Status